espocrm/documentation/user-guide/reports.md

 Note: A user needs to have an access to *Template* scope (set in *Role*).

 Note: You need to have at least one PDF Template for Report entity type.
-A template can be created at Administration > PDF Templates.
+The template can be created at Administration > PDF Templates.

-On the report detail view on *Report* panel click *...* dropdown, then click *Print to PDF*.
+On the report detail view on *Report* panel click '*...*' dropdown, then click *Print to PDF*.

 ## Syncing with Target Lists